Multiple Sclerosis and Deep Brain Stimulation

 Where Should Deep Brain Stimulation Be Performed?

 Deep brain stimulation should be performed in a center where there is a team of experts to care for you.
-This means neurologists and neurosurgeons who have experience and specialized training in doing these types of surgeries.
+This means neurologists and neurosurgeons who have extensive experience and specialized training in doing these types of surgeries.
+Always ask a physician how many of a specific procedure he has performed.